ahs-cs-61a/lab00/README.md

 3. download files in each lab repository and unzip/extract zip file
 4. drag folder into Replit project
 5. enter folder and drag assignment file "ahs_lab0x.py" (this is where you will do all of your coding) into "ahs_lab0x_qx_test.py" (the x represents whatever number that file is)
+6. share your Replit project with "Robertian23"
-6. run auto-tester for each question using command: pytest ahs_lab0x_qx_test.py
+7. run auto-tester for each question using command: pytest ahs_lab0x_qx_test.py

 debugging/reading failed tests: